allan23/debug-bar-cache-lookup/readme.txt

 2. Activate Debug Bar Cache Lookup through the 'Plugins' menu in WordPress.
 3. When you activate the Debug Bar plugin, 'Cache Lookup' will be added to debug menu.

+== Frequently Asked Questions ==

+= Why would I need this? =

+Sometimes there are times when you need to verify that an object is being properly cached.
+Instead of using WP CLI or other tools, you can look it up from within the Debug Bar.

+== Screenshots ==

+1. The 'Cache Lookup'.

 == Changelog ==

 = 0.1.0 =